-Existing Regional and municipal water supply are available in the area, which Development can connect to.
-The assignment of a water supply to the subject lands will be determined in accordance with the Langstaff Gateway Master Environmental Servicing Plan dated December 2009 and the Langstaff Gateway Development Phasing Plan (Section 11.5) and approved at the plan of subdivision, condominium or site plan approval stage.
+Existing Regional and municipal water supply is available in the area for development to connect to.
+The assignment of a water supply to the subject lands will be determined in accordance with the Langstaff Gateway Master Servicing Plan dated December 2009 and the Langstaff Gateway Development Phasing Plan (Section

+11.5) and approved at the plan of subdivision, condominium or site plan approval stage.